 '''

+XTermfaceName: Courier

+or

 $ xterm -fa "Courier"

 '''

-For KDE applications, you should select ''Anti-alias fonts'' in the ''Fonts'' panel of KDE's ''Control Center''.
+For KDE applications, you should select "Anti-alias fonts" in the "Fonts" panel of KDE's "Control Center".
 Note that this option is misnamed: it switches KDE to using Xft but doesn't enable anti-aliasing in case it was disabled by your Xft configuration file.